Gluten-Free Chicken Pad Thai Meal Prep (Easy, Flavorful & Healthy)

 Instructions

-• Cook the brown rice noodles according to package instructions.
-Rinse under cold water to stop cooking and prevent sticking.
+• Cook brown rice noodles according to package instructions.
+Drain and rinse under cold water to stop cooking.
+Set aside.

-• In a bowl, whisk together tamari, fish sauce (if using), lime juice, rice vinegar, and honey.
+• In a small bowl, whisk together tamari, fish sauce (if using), lime juice, honey, and rice vinegar to make the sauce.
 Set aside.

-• Heat oil in a large pan over medium-high heat.
-Cook sliced chicken until golden and cooked through, about 5 minutes.
+• Heat oil in a large skillet over medium-high heat.
+Add chicken and cook until golden and cooked through, about 5 minutes.
 Remove from pan and keep warm.

-• In the same pan, sauté bell pepper and carrots until slightly softened.
-Add garlic in the last minute of cooking.
+• In the same skillet, add bell pepper and shredded carrots.
+Cook for 2–3 minutes until slightly softened.
+Stir in garlic during the last minute.

-• Add the cooked noodles, chicken, sauce, bean sprouts, green onions, and cilantro to the pan.
-Toss well until evenly coated and heated through.
+• Add cooked noodles, chicken, bean sprouts, and sauce.
+Toss everything together until evenly coated and heated through.

 Notes